 Stay clear in your mind about what you want, otherwise your mind will become confused.
 Your confused emotions will prevent you from moving towards what you truly want.

 The mind takes everything we say literally, so don’t make jokes about getting older.
 Resist buying those funny birthday cards that joke about old age.
-Don’t even make a passing derogatory comment about ageing.
+Don’t even make a passing derogatory comment about aging.
 The more you think in the negative about aging, the more your mind will ensure your body lives up to your expectations.

 These are only five of the keys to looking and feeling younger.
 I’ll be sharing more in future blog posts, so stay tuned.

-Rather than expecting midlife to be the beginning of progressive deterioration in both body and mind, I see ageing as an opportunity for greater connection, increased physical activity, enhanced mental capacity, higher wisdom, heightened creativity, deeper meaning and a more joyful life.
+Rather than expecting midlife to be the beginning of progressive deterioration in both body and mind, I see aging as an opportunity for greater connection, increased physical activity, enhanced mental capacity, higher wisdom, heightened creativity, deeper meaning and a more joyful life.